allonsy/gclone/README.md

 For example, my tree is located at `~/Projects/git`.
 Therefore, this repo would be clone to: `~/Projects/git/github.com/allonsy/gclone`

-Changing the `GIT_PATH_PREFIX` variable in `gclone.py` will change the location accordingly to your desired structure
+Changing the `basePath` variable in `gclone`'s config will change the location accordingly to your desired structure

 `gclone` will autocd into the newly cloned repo.
 To turn this off, see the flags section